What if you could legally prevent someone from copying you?

 How does intellectual property law work?

 It works very well, thank you.

 So what's the real answer?

 Intellectual property (IP) laws are different in every country.
 In the U.S., a utility patent protects your invention for 20 years.
 A design patent protects your product's ornamental design for 15 years.
-You can protect your works of art with copyright, your company's name or logo with trademark, and your company's proprietary information with trade secret law.
+You can protect your works of art with copyrights, your company's name or logo with trademarks, and your company's proprietary information with trade secret law.

 What's a copyright?

 It means the right to copy.
 It also means the right to display, perform, and make works based on the original work.